jenithapatel/deeplearning-for-histone-mods/README.md

 ## 8. Proposed solution (model selection)

 **Selection criterion:** validation macro AUROC.
-Macro AUROC averages each mark's AUROC equally, so it is not biased toward the more common marks.
-It is also threshold-free, which matters because thresholds are tuned downstream.
+Macro AUROC averages each mark's AUROC equally, so that it's not biased toward the more common marks.
+It's also threshold-free, which matters because thresholds are tuned downstream.

 | Rank | Model | Val macro AUROC | Val macro F1 |
 |---|---|---|---|